hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 winner, though in some scenarios the winner might be the warband leaving the table first, as it achieves its objective and leaves the scene!
-Allies: Normal games of Mordheim involve one warband competing or fighting against another.
-Obviously, in this environment alliances are not normally possible.
-However, in multiplayer games, alliances are not only possible; they are a necessity for the completion of some scenarios!
-A single warband attempting to take out a dragon will find itself fighting an uphill battle with very little chance of success, indeed, it may well find itself lacking a few members after failing to complete its objective!
-Alliances can last until the end of the game (for example, two warbands can decide to ally against a third, and split whatever booty exists at the end), or they can be very temporary (often falling apart quite suddenly and violently!)
-To form an alliance, a player must declare that he is doing so at the start of his turn.
-He must declare (to all players) which

-warband(s) he wants to ally with and if they agree, the alliance is formed.
-There is no limit to the number of warbands a player can ally with.
-The following special rules apply to a warband and its allies:
-Members of allied warbands do not count each other as enemies.
-Members of a warband may freely run within 8" of members of any warbands they are allied to.
-Models forced to charge enemy models due to some special rule (such as Frenzy or Orc & Goblin Animosity) are not forced to charge allies.
-Note however that an Orc or Goblin failing an Animosity test counts allied models as friendly Hired Swords so if a ‘1’ is rolled for the effects of the Animosity he will charge or shoot at them if they are the closest friendly models.
-Members of allied warbands that are in combat with one another when the alliance is announced will automatically break from combat.
-Place the models 1" apart from each other.
-They can move as normal in their next Movement phase (so models knocked down or stunned follow the normal rules for being knocked down or stunned, etc).
-Initiating close combat with, shooting missile weapons at, or throwing non-helpful spells at a member of an allied warband automatically breaks the alliance with that warband.
-Note that this includes attacks caused by a failed Animosity test.
-Your

-allies aren’t going to be as forgiving of such behaviour as your own warband members might be!

 #### Scenarios